Article(s): Why Change Without Change Is One of the Fundamental Principles of the Universe

-“In 1959 C. Alden Mead (UMinn) began his struggle to published his work about the Planck Length.
+“Yet, there were others who had even earlier intuitions about the significance of these numbers.
+In 1959 C. Alden Mead (UMinn) began his struggle to published his work about the Planck Length.
 Though finally published in 1964, the article, Possible Connection Between Gravitation and Fundamental Length Phys.
 Rev. 135, B849 (10 August 1964), was ignored by the scholarly community.
 Planck Length commanded no respect as a fundamental unit of length.”

 Physics Today (Mead – Wilczek discussions – Ref.
 9): Though formulated in 1899 and 1900, the Planck Length received very little attention until 1959 when C. Alden Mead of the University of Minnesota submitted a paper proposing that the Planck Length and Planck Time should “…play a more fundamental role in physics.”
 Though published in Physical Review in 1964, very little positive feedback was forthcoming.
 Frank Wilczek in that 2001 Physics Today article comments that “…C. Alden Mead’s discussion is the earliest that I am aware of.”
 He posited the Planck constants as real realities within experimental constructs whereby these constants became more than mathematical curiosities.
 More…

 From a posting titled, “Could The Planck Length Be The Next Big Thing?
 Could Planck Time Be A Gateway To The Universe?”

 Oxford physicist-philosopher, Roger Penrose16 calls it, Conformal Cyclic Cosmology made popular within his book, Cycles of Time.
 In a September 24, 2008 interview on NBC News (Cosmic Log), Frank Wilczek of MIT simply calls this domain, the Grid,17 and the most complete review of it is within his book, The Lightness of Being.
-We know with just two years of work on this so-called Big Board – little universe chart and much less time on our compact table, we will be exploring those 60-to-65 initial steps most closely for years to come.
+We know with just two years of work on our model, the so-called Big Board – little universe chart and much less time on our compact table, we will be exploring those 60-to-65 initial steps most closely for years to come.
 This project will be in an early-stage development for a lifetime.
 More…

 Notwithstanding, there is a substantial amount of work that has been done within the academic and scientific communities with all the Planck numbers and those base numbers that were used to create the five Planck base units.
 Perhaps chemistry professor, C. Alden Mead of the University of Minnesota began the process in 1959 when he first tried publishing a paper using the Planck units with serious scientific intent.
 Physics professor Frank Wilczek of MIT was the first to write popular articles about the Planck units in 2001 in Physics Today (312, 321, 328).
 From that year, the number of articles began to increase dramatically and experimental work that make use of these numbers has increased as a result.

 Our first email to 2004 Nobel laureate, MIT physics professor, Frank Wilczek